 GRAG Group transacts Life/Health (L/H) reinsurance business worldwide with the exception of the United States (US).
-In addition to traditional reinsurance products, we offer a comprehensive range of services, including actuarial advice, product development, underwriting and claims management as well as software offerings in individual life insurance.
-Property/Casualty (P/C) business activities are conducted in all major markets apart from the US, Canada, Japan, New Zealand, and Australia.
+In addition to traditional reinsurance products, we offer in our Life/Health business a comprehensive range of services, including actuarial advice, product development, underwriting and claims management as well as software offerings in individual life insurance.
+Property/Casualty (P/C) business is conducted in all major markets apart from the US, Canada, New Zealand, and Australia.

 GRSA is a limited liability company incorporated in South Africa.
-The principal activities of GRSA involve the reinsurance of life and non-life insurance risks, such as those associated with death, disability, health, property, and liability.
-The company's range of products is offered to the sub-Saharan Africa market; the company is regulated by the Prudential Authority (PA) of South Africa.
+The principal activities of GRSA involve the reinsurance of Life/Health and Non-life insurance risks, such as those associated with death, disability, health, property, and liability.
+The company's range of products is offered on the sub-Saharan Africa market; the company is regulated by the Prudential Authority (PA) of South Africa.